Browser LLM Providers, One API: WebLLM, Transformers.js v4, wllama, LiteRT-LM, and Chrome AI

 Do I need to change my code when switching between LLM providers?

-No. All four providers implement the same LanguageModel interface from @localmode/core.
+No. All five providers implement the same LanguageModel interface from @localmode/core.
 Your generateText() and streamText() calls remain identical -- only the model import changes.
 Middleware, AbortSignal, and React hooks all work unchanged across providers.

 Which browser LLM provider should I choose?

+Choose Chrome AI when the Prompt API is available and you want to ship no model files.
 Choose WebLLM for maximum speed with WebGPU (60-90+ tokens/sec).
 Choose Transformers.js v4 for the broadest model catalog and vision support.
 Choose wllama for universal browser compatibility without WebGPU via WASM.
 Choose LiteRT-LM specifically for Google's Gemma 4 models.

 Can I set up automatic fallback between LLM providers?

 Yes.
 Because all providers share the same interface, you can wrap model creation in a try/catch chain that falls back from one provider to another.
-For example, try WebLLM first for WebGPU speed, then fall back to wllama for WASM compatibility if WebGPU is unavailable.
+Chrome AI is the exception: chromeAI.languageModel() constructs lazily and never throws when the Prompt API is missing, so gate it with the synchronous isPromptAPISupported() check above the chain rather than inside a catch block.